bartop1

 plt.ylabel('Frequency')

-Note that the edgecolor argument added a black border around each bar and the rot argument rotated the x-axis labels 90 degrees to make them easier to read.
+The resulting image confirms that the edgecolor argument successfully added a black border around each bar, improving visual separation, and the rot argument flattened the x-axis labels, making them significantly easier to read.
+These customizations ensure the data is presented professionally and clearly communicates the frequency distribution of the top 10 categories.